connervieira/Predator/DOCUMENTATION.md

     - Predator can operate in 4 possible modes.
         - Management mode (Mode 0)
             - This mode isn't a main operating mode for Predator, and simply exists for doing management tasks.
-            - In situations where Predator is hard-installed, like in a vehicle or security system, this mode makes it easy to clear folders, copy files, and maintain Predator without having to remove the central processor.
+            - In situations where Predator is hard-installed, like in a vehicle or security system, this mode makes it easy to clear folders, copy files, and maintain Predator without having to remove the central processing device.
         - Pre-recorded mode (Mode 1)
             - In this mode, Predator will analyze one or more pre-recorded video clips that you provide.
 This video can be in any format supported by FFMPEG.
             - You can use this mode to analyze dash-cam video, whether it be from a generic dash-cam or from Predator running in dash-cam mode.